 It was built in 1867 and provided protection for settlers from Indians on the North Texas Frontier.
 The fort remained in operation until May of 1878.
 The original fort housed more than 5,000 United States Army soldiers and had over 60 buildings.
 The remaining buildings, which you can tour for free, are the post hospital, morgue, bakery, guardhouse ruins, magazine, enlisted men’s barracks (reconstructed), commanding officer quarters, commissary, and ruins of the quartermaster supply.

 We booked an RV site which was spacious and beautiful.
 There are a few that are full hookups, however, most are just electric and water.
 The tent sites were also spacious and shaded.
 We never had an issue in the entire week that we stayed and enjoyed our first time camping in our RV experience tremendously!
 Each site also includes a fire ring and picnic table.
 Bathrooms have showers and appeared to be cleaned daily.
-For those wondering, we stayed in Site 19 and it was awesome!
+For those wondering, we stayed at Site 19 and it was awesome!

 There are a couple of trails within the park and a long trail that connects the park to Lost Creek Reservoir.